khiepleh/bacon-challenge/readme.md

 In addition to the output of pytest, a results file will be generated in a test_results folder.
 This is a csv showing how long it took to determine the degree of separation of each pair of actors in the degree tests.

+Some of the above (notably, running the server) will create a server log that you can read to verify the requests that were run (including some metadata).

 ## Improvements

 Here's a non-exhaustive list of improvements that could be made.